Skip to main content

 (336) 288-1776

 The battle fought here on March 15, 1781, was the largest action of the Revolutionary War’s climactic Southern Campaign.
-In addition to a visitors center, the park has 28 monuments, including a memorial to North Carolina’s three signers of the Declaration of Independence, walking trails, automobile and bicycle tour road, and living history programs on Independence Day, Memorial Day and other times.
+In addition to a visitors center and the 18th century farmstead from which Lord Cornwallis’ deployed the Crown Forces, the park has 29 monuments and graves, including a memorial to North Carolina’s three signers of the Declaration of Independence, walking trails, automobile and bicycle tour road.

 Moores Creek National Battlefield